tprrt/blog/content/2020-06-27_build-an-embedded-linux-in-fifteen-min.rst

 Once the toolchain has been extracted you have to set the required environment variables to cross-compile binaries:

-- ``PATH``: It shall be extended then the cross-tools from the cross-toolchain will be available from the environment
+- ``PATH``: It shall be extended so that the cross-tools from the cross-toolchain will be available from the environment
 - ``CROSS_COMPILE``: In order to clarify the prefix used by the cross-tools
 - ``ARCH``: The architecture of the target platform